Iamdk25/DNS_Final_Project/README.md

 The following **required** functionality is completed:

 - [ ] User can Insert Offense and Offender information while answering prompts from the system.
-- [ ] User can Search up a violator or offendor using their U Number.
+- [ ] Users can search for a violator or offender using their U Number.
-- [ ] All the information the the user provides is stored in a csv database and is sorted using Insertion Sort.
+- [ ] All the information the user provides is stored in a .csv database and is sorted using Insertion Sort.
-- [ ] Priority Queues have been implemented to find the top 3 highest parking or road offenses commited by a person.
+- [ ] Priority Queues have been implemented to find the top 3 highest parking or road offenses committed by a person.
 - [ ] Vector has been implemented to filter offenses based on the age range of the offenders.